ma16/rpio/cc/Rpi/Pwm.md

 ### FIFO Underrun

 A FIFO underrun in Serial mode will distort the transferred data.
 This might not be acceptable for many applications.
 Still, it cannot be prevented.
 At least not for data that exceeds the FIFO buffer.
+A FIFO underrun is obvious if the peripheral reads the FIFO faster than the application is able to write the FIFO.
+It may be obscured by bus overloads and process suspensions.

-In a DMA mode, a FIFO underrun is less likely.
+In DMA mode, a FIFO underrun is less likely.
 However, in CPU mode, the operating thread can be suspended at any time for any duration.
 At the very least it might be quite helpful to detect a FIFO underrun.
 So, this kind of information is provided by the GAP Status flag (Use-Case-8).

 The GAP flag is not raised in RPTL mode.
 If data is transferred on channel #1, the GAP1 flag is never raised since channel #1 operates as if RPTL1=1 (see defect list).
+So the FIFO may run out of data unnoticed in the middle of a transmission.

+The EMPT Status flag is no reliable indicator: simply imagine the writing thread gets suspended immediately after checking the EMPT Status flag.
+If the suspension lasts long enough, the FIFO runs empty.
+This is a less likely, but still probable scenario.

+Luckily there is another way.
+The FIFO can hold a maximum of 16 words.
+So you can detect a FIFO underrun by writing data in blocks of 16 words.
+You start by filling the FIFO with padding words until full.
+Then you write your data in block of 16 words.
+If the FIFO isn't full after 15 or less words have been written, there might have been an underrun.
+(It might also be a false positive.)
+If the data gets less than 16 words, you fill it (again) with padding words.

 ## Range Register (RNG#)